3runrunrun/be-test/README.md

-# This is a Backend Service

-Well, hello!
-If you want to try provided endpoint for this backend service, you can import Insomnia REST documentation inside this repo.

-Thank you!
+# be-test
+## Laundry API Endpoint-case
+Initially was a project of take-home case study for a laundry-service REST API.

+### Read this first!
+> Almost every module inside this project is dependence to .env file

+** Will be updated every weekend **